cyfko/filter-build/README.md

 ## Implementation Overview

-Filters map: key → operator + value.
+*Filters map*: key → operator + value.
 Keys correspond to allowed fields.

-DSL: string combining keys with & (AND), | (OR), !
+*DSL*: string combining keys with & (AND), | (OR), !
 (NOT), and parentheses.

-Field mapping: backend maps keys to actual entity/database fields.
+*Field mapping*: backend maps keys to actual entity/database fields.

-Query builder: dynamically builds query objects or criteria based on the parsed expression.
+*Query builder*: dynamically builds query objects or criteria based on the parsed expression.